 There’s a new master of horror in town and he’s a minimalist.
 There are no spooky faces, no white ladies with black tresses, simply an everyday couple that you identify with and a scary demon that’s after them.
 Oren Peli, the man behind the found footage genre mania, scared audiences out of their seats.

-When The Blair Witch Project came about it created a stir, but that movie didn’t scare me as much as Paranormal did.
-Here’s a couple in a relationship, they know each other’s secrets but Oh ho!
-There’s one little thing left out, there’s a feisty demon in this whole equation.
+When The Blair Witch Project came about, it created a stir.
+However, that movie didn’t scare me as much as Paranormal did.
+Here’s a couple in a relationship that knows each other’s secrets.
+However, there’s one little thing left out.
+There’s a feisty demon in this whole equation.
 A demon out to consume them.

 When children embody evil, it’s petrifying.
 And Damien is a kid you eventually feel no mercy for.
 He is truly the anti Christ and he’s down here on business along with a support staff that’s as lethal and brutal.
 As you see Damien mercilessly cause the deaths of those who stand in his way you begin to wonder does the Devil really have a plan.

 I bet The Omen had every parent checking their miscreant kid for the 666 symbol of the beast.
 Who can forget the raven attack on the empty street?
 It brought back memories of Hitchcock’s The Birds.
 Damien demolishes everyone and eventually lands up in the care of the most powerful office of the United States of America.
 As he turns to the camera to give his diabolical smile you know all is lost.

 6) The Ring